shivamlth27/dbms/README.md

 ./bpt_driver index.dat
 ```

-If `index.dat` does not exist, it will be created.
-If it exists, the existing index is reused.
+- If `index.dat` does not exist, it will be created as a new empty index file.
+- If `index.dat` already exists, the existing index is opened and reused.

 You will get a simple interactive driver with the following commands: